 For this exercise, we want to focus on positive memories.
 Recalling childhood play-time can help us understand ourselves.
 These are links to our inner desires.
 Many people find it helpful to play music from your childhood.
-This will help you connect with the target memories.
+It will help you connect with the target memories.
 If you run into negative stuff, bypass it for now.

-The methods we select are tools that can stand up to the rigorous test of science.
-They are repeatable processes and several produce measurable effects on our physiology.
-These changes include brainwave coherence, lower heart rates, and increased skin resistance.
-These changes prove these states of consciousness differ from waking, dreaming, and sleeping.
+We select the best of these ancient methods for our blended learning method.
+These processes are time-tested by generations of use, and they stand up to the rigorous tests of science.
+They are repeatable processes, and several produce measurable effects on our physiology.
+These changes include increased brainwave coherence, lower heart rate, and increased skin resistance.
+Changes like this prove these partitions of consciousness differ significantly from waking, dreaming, and sleeping.

 We divide these tools into four major categories:

-Everyone has their own path.
-You can start with any of these methods.
-The more you use, the better.
+Everyone can use these methods to create their unique spiritual path, and you can start with any of these methods.
+The more of them you use, the faster your progress.

-Carl Jung, Wikipedia
+(1) Carl Jung, Wikipedia

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell; Joseph Campbell’s book The Hero’s Journey, Wikipedia